 When you travel by automobile or plane or power your home you create carbon dioxide and other greenhouse gases but when you calculate, donate at footprintstoforests.com you can capture those greenhouse gases by having trees planted locally, permanently

-Local conservation authorities have planted thousands of trees and captured hundreds of tonnes of greenhouse gases, since 2014, thanks to donations to the Carbon Footprints to Forests program.
+Local conservation authorities have planted more than 1,500 trees and captured hundreds of tonnes of greenhouse gases, since 2014, thanks to donations to the Carbon Footprints to Forests program.

 Footprints to Forests gives people and community groups a local way to compensate for their personal carbon footprint.
 Every three trees planted capture about one tonne of greenhouse gases (such as carbon dioxide) in their lifetimes.
 This program is a way for people to respond to a global issue with local action.

 If you would like to know how much carbon dioxide and greenhouse gases (GHGs) you produce through home energy use and travel by automobile and/or plane, you can try the free, easy-to-use carbon calculator at footprintstoforests.com.
 You can then choose to donate all or part of your carbon footprint.
 Trees will be planted locally and permanently to capture the equivalent of that carbon.

 People or groups holding meetings can counter-balance (offset or compensate for) the carbon footprint of automobile travel to a meeting by planting trees through footprintstoforests.com.
 They can simply use the ‘one-time event’ drop-down choice in the website’s carbon calculator.

 The conservation authorities also invite corporations to consider ways they can reduce and/or counter-balance their carbon footprint.
 They are invited to call their local conservation authority to find out how.